 Her Majesty's Paymaster General

 This post was created by the merger of the positions of Paymaster of the Forces, Treasurer of the Navy, Paymaster and Treasurer of Chelsea Hospital and Treasurer of the Ordnance.
 From 1848 to 1868, the post was held concurrently with that of Vice-President of the Board of Trade.
 The first holder of the post, in 1836, was Henry Parnell, the First Baron Congleton.

-In 1842 a new Royal Warrant & Regulations for Army Services was published by the War Office.
-See
+In 1848 a new Royal Warrant & Regulations for Army Services was published by the War Office.
+See here

 The John Clarke Cup